THE ULTIMATE

 a multi-purpose retirement plan:

-Indexed Universal Life Insurance [IUL], can be a safe and a highly profitable part of a retirement portfolio.
-Its primary purpose is life insurance, but it's also a product with many additional benefits that cannot be matched by a portfolio of just stocks, bonds and mutual funds.
+Indexed Universal Life Insurance [IUL], can be a profitable part of a retirement portfolio.
+Its primary purpose is life insurance, but it can also provide tax-free income with additional benefits that cannot be matched by a portfolio of just stocks, bonds and mutual funds.

-As much as Wall Street is trying to convince the investing public that the stock market is the best place to be (not in insurance products); it's interesting to note that Top Executives at some 4,000 banks across America own over $140 Billion in Permanent Cash Value Life Insurance.
+As much as Wall Street is trying to convince the investing public that the stock market is the best place to be; it's interesting to note that Top Executives at some 4,000 banks across America own some $140 Billion in Permanent Cash Value Life Insurance.
 This pays for their own executive pensions and bonuses (source fdic.gov).
-Furthermore, over 700 [non-bank] US corporations, listed on the Fortune 1000 list, also own Permanent Cash Value Life Insurance to fund the pensions of their Top Executives.
+Furthermore, over 700 [non-bank] US corporations, listed on the Fortune 1000 list, also own Permanent Cash Value Life Insurance to fund the pensions of their Top Executives with tax-free income.
 A saying comes to mind:

 "Don't follow what they say – follow what they do."

 Indexed Universal Life Insurance [IUL] is, in fact, Permanent Cash Value Life Insurance.
 Just like Fixed Indexed Annuities, IULs are tied to [not invested in] a Stock Market Index (i.e. NASDAQ, NYSE or S&P500).
 Therefore they're not subject to stock market risk and losses.
 They can grow by double-digits when markets rally.
-In order for a properly structured IUL policy to work at its optimum, it needs to be funded to its maximum allowed by the IRS, and the death benefit should be minimized.
+In order for a properly structured IUL policy to work at its optimum, it needs to be funded to its maximum allowed by the IRS, and the death benefit should be minimized, including the calculation of policy fees and charges.
 This will allow for maximum Cash Value growth, which can then be turned into tax-free income, or policy loans.
 This is why Corporate America loves it.
 This is also why investors should consider an IUL policy, especially younger and mid-career professionals with some 20 years or more until retirement.
 For them IULs can be a goldmine.

 See Sample Chart Below from 2000-2014